kiarie404/Events/29-July-2025- Pointer-Provenance/src/provenance.md

 If we treat pointers as integers, we get things wrong.
 We need to define a type called 'Pointer' and another called 'Integer'.
 They may look and act similar in certain scenarios, but they are not usually the same.

-I have a joke : I will treat pointers like true intergers
+I have a joke : I will treat pointers like true intergers for no reason at all.
 ```rust
 fn main(){
     let x :u32 = 10; // create a value